mustafaquraish/GeoBlender/README.md

 ### Design / interface:
 - Documentation
-- Add driver to `bevel_depth` for curves to divide by current scale

 ### Operators:
-- Dynamic arc between lines to denote angle
 - If possible, ellipse through focii and curve point
 - Parallel line through point